Supporting Local Efforts to Prevent Violent Extremism

 Canada and United Kingdom

-European Union, France and Denmark
+European Union, France, Denmark and Italy

 Alternate: Mr Adrien Frier